ustart-dev/ustart/docs/docs/commands.md

 `--mongoose` &#124; `--no--mongoose` |  | Set to install or not install mongoose during initialization.
 If no option is provided the CLI will prompt for a value.
 `--sequelize` &#124; `--no--sequelize` |  | Set to install or not install sequelize support during initialization.
 If no option is provided the CLI will prompt for a value.
 `--shield` &#124; `--no--shield` |  | Set to install or not install permission layer (graphql-shield) during initialization.
 If no option is provided the CLI will prompt for a value.
+`--gitinit` &#124; `--no-gitinit` |  | Set to init the project as a git repository.
+Husky package require it to its successful configuration.
+If no option is provided the CLI will prompt for a value.
 `--assumeyes, --y` |  | Assume yes; assume that the answer to any question which would be asked is yes.
 `--assumeno, --n` |  | Assume no; assume that the answer to any question which would be asked is no.